 Push any commit to

 origin/masterto trigger the GitHub Actions workflow.
-Once the build is complete, a new remote branch called
+Once the build is complete and successful, a new remote branch named

-gh-pageswill appear, which is used to store the built site files.
+gh-pageswill appear to store the built site files.

 Visit your website at the address indicated by GitHub.

 On platforms other than GitHub, we cannot enjoy the convenience of GitHub Actions.
 Therefore, we should build the site locally (or on some other 3rd-party CI platform) and then put the site files on the server.

 Go to the root of the source project, build your site by: